New Partners, Co-Parenting & The First Day Of School: Here’s What To Expect From Bump Season 3

 Since it first hit screens at the start of last year, Bump has cemented itself as a standout Aussie drama navigating the good and the bad of young motherhood and just being a teenager in general.

-The show kicked off its first season exploring the aftermath of teenager Oly's (Nathalie Morris) unexpected pregnancy, before Season 2 looked at Oly and her baby daddy Santi (Carlos Sanson Jr.) continuing to get to know each other while juggling high school, looking after baby J and building their future.
+The show (which airs on BBC iPlayer in the UK) kicked off its first season exploring the aftermath of teenager Oly's (Nathalie Morris) unexpected pregnancy, before Season 2 looked at Oly and her baby daddy Santi (Carlos Sanson Jr.) continuing to get to know each other while juggling high school, looking after baby J and building their future.

 Advertisement